-1. Introduction and Background
+1. Introduction and background

-- 1.1 This is the Investment Strategy Statement (ISS) of the London Borough of Ealing Pension Fund (the Fund), which is administered by Ealing Council, (the Administering Authority or Scheme Manager).
-The ISS is prepared in accordance with Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 ("the Regulations"). - 1.2 The ISS has been prepared by the Fund's Officers in consultation with Pension Fund Panel ("the PFP") having taken advice from the Fund's investment adviser, currently Hymans Robertson LLP.
-The PFP acts on the delegated authority of the Administering Authority. - 1.3 This ISS, which was approved by the PFP on 16 March 2017, is subject to periodic review at least every three years and without delay after any significant change in investment policy.
-The PFP has consulted with such persons it considers appropriate, including the Treasury Risk & Investment Board and Trade Union representatives, on the contents of the Fund's investment strategy.
+- 1.1 This is the Investment Strategy Statement (ISS) of the London Borough of Ealing Pension Fund (the Fund), which is administered by Ealing Council (the Administering Authority or Scheme Manager).
+The ISS is made in accordance with Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 ("the Regulations"). - 1.2 The ISS has been prepared by Officers in consultation with Pension Fund Panel ("the PFP") having taken advice from the Fund's strategic investment adviser, currently Hymans Robertson LLP.
+The PFP acts on the delegated authority of the Administering Authority. - 1.3 This ISS, which was approved by the PFP on 12 September 2018, is subject to periodic review at least every three years and without delay after any significant change in investment policy.
+The PFP has consulted with the Treasury Risk & Investment Board and Trade Union representatives on the contents of the Fund's investment strategy.